system-ui/theme-ui/MIGRATING.md

 ## v0.14

-- `@theme-ui/components` and other Theme UI packagss no longe depends on `@emotion/styled`.
+- `@theme-ui/components` and other Theme UI packages no longer depend on `@emotion/styled`.

 - Previously deprecated `.withComponent` API was removed.